Skip to main content

 About

 I’ve worked extensively with adolescents and adults in a wide range of clinical settings, including college counseling, community health, and inpatient care.
 I am a relational psychologist who uses evidence-based treatments, including dialectical behavior therapy (DBT), cognitive behavioral therapy (CBT), and acceptance and commitment therapy (ACT).
-While my work is rooted in a robust academic and clinical foundation, I also believe in building a genuine relationship with patients, one where both our identities are present in the therapy space.
+While my work is rooted in a robust academic foundation, I also believe in building a genuine relationship with patients, one where both our identities are present in the therapy space.
 With me, you’ll encounter humor, authenticity, and challenges to the way you see the world.

 Education/Clinical Training